marklogic/marklogic-kubernetes/README.md

 #### Using eksctl to provision Kubernetes cluster on EKS

-The following code using eksctl can be used to create a Kubernetes cluster in EKS.
+The following eksctl code can be used to create a Kubernetes cluster in EKS.
 You will need to replace CLUSTER_NAME, KUBERNETES_VERSION, REGION, NODEGROUP_NAME, NODE_TYPE and NUMBER_OF_NODES based on your configuration.

 ```
 eksctl create cluster \